 Simple English definitions for legal terms

-Read a random definition: anticipatory filing
+Read a random definition: auctioneer

 An Oath or Affirmation Clause is a part of the U.S. Constitution that requires all government officials to promise to support and follow the Constitution.
 This includes members of Congress, state legislators, and anyone working in the executive or judicial branches of government.
 They must take an oath or make a solemn promise to do their job in accordance with the Constitution.
 This is an important part of ensuring that our government operates fairly and justly.